Moscow at a Glance

 Some expats prefer to send their kids to local public schools in order to fully immerse them in the Russian language and daily life.
 Education in public schools is free of charge and open to all expats living in Moscow.
 Another advantage of a public school is that it will most likely be very close to your home.

 International schooling is a major factor contributing to the high cost of life in Moscow.
-Depending on the school and grade in question, annual tuition fees range from around USD 7,000 to USD 13,000.
+Depending on the school and grade in question, annual tuition fees range from around 7,200 USD to 26,500 USD.
 Fees for kindergartens are usually slightly cheaper.
 Please also see the list below, with the most popular international schools among expats living in Moscow.

 Selected International Schools in Moscow

 - Anglo-American School of Moscow